lettier/movie-monad/README.md

 [world](https://snapcraft.io/movie-monad#js-snap-map)
 everyday.

-Movie Monad is cross platform so you'll never have to compute without it.
+Movie Monad is cross platform so you'll never have to watch without it.
-You can play files on your computer or stream videos from the web.
+Stream videos from the web or play the files stored on your computer.
 Play, pause, seek, repeat, resize, expand, and turn it up—Movie Monad gets out of the way so you can watch the videos you love.